JonyRezende/alten_hotel/README.md

    By default, the swagger URL will be opened when you run the API and can be used to test the endpoints, you can also use a third programm to send the payloads, like [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).
 Swagger also provides all payloads examples for the API.

 ## Tests
-   The Unit Tests is in project `AltenHotel.UnitTests`
+   The Unit Tests are in project `AltenHotel.UnitTests`

 ## Details